MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-post-transactions-directly.md

 A typical use of the general journal is to post employees expenses during business activities for reimbursement.
 For more information, see [Record and Reimburse Employee Expenses](finance-how-record-reimburse-employee-expenses.md).

 General journals post financial transactions directly to general ledger accounts and other accounts, such as bank, customer, vendor, and employee accounts.
 Posting with a general journal creates entries on general ledger accounts.
-This is true even when, for example, you post a journal line to a customer account, because an entry is posted to a general ledger receivables account through a posting group.
+Entries are created even when, for example, you post a journal line to a customer account, because an entry is posted to a general ledger receivables account through a posting group.
 You can personalize your version of a general journal by setting up a journal batch or template.
 For more information, see [Work with General Journals](ui-work-general-journals.md).

-Unlike for entries that are posted with documents, which require a credit memo process, you can correctly reverse entries that are posted with the general journal.
+Entries that you post with documents require a credit memo process.
+However, you can reverse entries that you post with the general journal.
 For more information, see [Reverse Journal Postings and Undo Receipts/Shipments](finance-how-reverse-journal-posting.md).

 ## To post a transaction directly to a general ledger account